Skip to content

 Most sellers track revenue, not profit.
 That is not even the real problem.

 You already know revenue is not profit.
 Everyone says this.
-But that is not the problem I see across the 300+ brands we have launched at Flapen.
+But that is not the problem I see across the 300+ brands we have managed at Flapen.

 The real problem is that even sellers who track profit do not know what to do when the numbers are bad.
 They see margin declining and respond by spending more on ads.
 They see return rates climbing and blame customers.
 They see cost of customer acquisition rising and assume the algorithm changed.